edsu/wikilinks/README.md

 ## Use

-This example will fetch all each link from Wikipedia to the `mith.umd.edu` website as a `(source, target)` tuple:
+This example will fetch each Wikipedia article link to the `mith.umd.edu` website as a `(source, target)` tuple:

 ```python